 Number of Offenders Completing an Institutional or Community-Based Substance Abuse Treatment Program

-Aftercare services are a vital piece to the continuum of care necessary to reduce recidivism.
-These services are based on the outpatient treatment criteria and are designed to compliment the treatment that the offender has previously received.
-Length of the program and the program requirements are based upon individual needs but generally are 90 to 120 days.
-These services were initially provided only in Anchorage and Fairbanks, however, were expanded to Juneau, Kenai, and Palmer during FY2013.
+Aftercare services (also known as continuing care) are a vital piece to the continuum of care necessary to reduce recidivism.
+These services are based on the outpatient treatment criteria and are designed to complement the treatment that the offender has previously received.
+The length of the program and the program requirements are based upon individual needs but generally are 90 to 120 days.
+These services, initially provided only in Anchorage and Fairbanks, were expanded to Juneau, Kenai, and Palmer during FY2013.

 The Residential Substance Abuse Treatment (RSAT) program is based on the residential/intensive inpatient treatment criteria.
 The services provided use a cognitive behavioral approach.
 The programs are comprehensive and intensive; they are designed to intervene and treat substance use disorders using a therapeutic community model.
 Inmates in these programs are expected to participate for a minimum of six months.
 These programs were provided at the Hiland Mountain and the Goose Creek Correctional Centers during FY2013 and were expanded to Palmer and Spring Creek Correctional Centers during the first quarter in FY2014.

 The Life Success Substance Abuse Treatment (LSSAT) programs are based on the intensive outpatient treatment criteria also using a cognitive behavioral approach.
-The programs are comprehensive and intensive and participating inmates are required to participate for a minimum of three months.
+The programs are comprehensive and intensive and enrolled inmates are required to participate for a minimum of three months.
 LSSAT programs are currently provided to offenders who are incarcerated as well as those released into the community.
-These programs are provided in Anchorage, Fairbanks, Juneau, Kenai, Palmer, and Seward.
+The institutional programs are available at FCC, GCCC, HMCC, LCCC, and WCC.
+The community programs are available in Anchorage, Fairbanks, Juneau, Kenai, and Palmer.

-The institutional based programs at Bethel and Nome have been converted into Alaska Native-Based Substance Abuse Treatment (ANSAT) programs and are based on intensive outpatient treatment criteria using a cognitive behavioral approach from an Alaska Native cultural perspective.
+The Alaska Native-Based Substance Abuse Treatment (ANSAT) programs are based on intensive outpatient treatment criteria using a cognitive behavioral approach from an Alaska Native cultural perspective.
 The programs require offenders to participate for a minimum of four weeks up to six weeks.
 The ANSAT programs are institutional-based pilot programs which began providing services during FY2013 and are located in Bethel and Nome.